daxferab/42_miniRT_wip/README.md

 Edge cases:
 - The denominator d · n == 0, the ray and the plane are parallel.
   - If the numerator (p - o) · n != 0, the ray is outside the plane, there is no intersection.
-  - If the numerator (p - o) · n == 0, the ray is in the plane, the are infinite intersections.
+  - If the numerator (p - o) · n == 0, the ray is in the plane, there are infinite intersections.
 - t < 0, the intersection is behind the camera, it is not considered.
 - t >= 0, t indicates the distance from the origin of the ray to the intersection.